josh-padnick/JoshPadnick.com/content/post/16-give-give-give-then-get/index.md

 **Take responsibility for literally everything in the world.**

 I got it from an online course in personal development I took.
-The idea is that even when your’e responsible for something, you still have limited action.
+The idea is that even when your’re responsible for something, you still have limited action.
 If you’re responsible for running an insurance company, you still can’t prevent earthquakes.
 But if you’re responsible for watching a baby, you can do a good job of that.

 You can take responsibility for ANYTHING.
-But when it comes time to act, you cant’ do everything.
+But when it comes time to act, you can't do everything.

 So, if you choose to take responsibility for everything around — how hungry someone is, how much work the person next to you is getting done, how happy your friend is, how successful your colleague is — you soon realize that you can’t possibly do everything for everyone but there’s a lot you can do for a lot of people that’s within your power.